-The CDP application process is NOW OPEN.
+The CDP application process is closed.

 The Leukemia & Lymphoma Society's (LLS) Career Development Program (CDP) provides stipends so that you can devote yourself to researching questions of direct relevance to hematological malignancies and/or relevant pre-malignant conditions.

 LLS offers career development awards to postdoctoral fellows as well as early career, independent investigators.
 Please verify in our guidelines and instructions which award is appropriate for your level of experience and apply to that category of award.

 The funding level for Scholars in Clinical Research is increased.
 The funding level for Fellows and Special Fellows was increased in the prior cycle.

 - This year the Career Development application will be completed in 3 phases.
 See guidelines and instructions for full details.

 - Full Application

 - LLS uses its own Research Portal powered by Fluxx for preliminary and full application submission.
 Contact firstname.lastname@example.org to register (first-time users).